ConanBacterium/BCThesis/weeklymeetings.md

 3) How to best insert metadata?

 4) It's a no-go when data augmentation produces positive training examples that an annotator would classify as negative, right?
+And when using a pretrained model where it's recommended that you normalize with a certain mean and std, what do you do if that normalization renders many of the training examples unrecognizable?

 Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
 Some of the images look kinda similar to our data.
 It would have to be the first convolutions I imagine.